The Quadrantid Meteor Shower 2025: Shooting Stars in January 2025

 The Quadrantids 2025: Conclusion

-This year’s first great meteor shower, the Quadrantids, reaches its peak on the night of January 2-3.
-It will produce around 110 meteors per hour.
-The peak occurs near the waxing crescent Moon, so our natural satellite won’t cause too much interference.
+The year’s first prolific meteor shower, the Quadrantids, reaches its peak on the night of January 2-3.
+It is expected to produce around 110 meteors per hour!
+The peak occurs during the waxing crescent Moon, so the moonlight won’t cause much interference.
+Use the Sky Tonight app to find out when you can see the maximum number of shooting stars in your location.

 Wishing you clear skies and happy stargazing!